 U.S. Navy E-5 – Bahrain Navy Base –

 Client accused of DUI, hitting and killing a pedestrian with his car, hitting and dismembering another pedestrian, fleeing the scene and other charges.
-Mr. Waddington and his hard hitting co-counsel LT Jessica Pyle, battled the Government for over 7 months.
-Finally, the Government accepted a deal with a 2 year maximum.
-At the sentencing, the military judge sentenced the client to 8 years in prison (client will serve about 20 months).
+Mr. Waddington and his hard-hitting co-counsel LT Jessica Pyle, battled the Government for over 7 months.
+Finally, the Government accepted a deal with a 2-year maximum.
+At the sentencing, the military judge sentenced the client to 8 years in prison (the client will serve about 20 months).

 RESULT: 2 years, DD, E-1, TFP